CREPIC21/businessRegistry/project_step_by_step.md

 - added QR code to PDF sent via email - DONE
 - background image for cart page - DONE
 - add different background image for the landing page on mobiles - text not visible with current image - DONE
+- add button for devs somewhere(API Docs) which will redirect to "/api" documentation - DONE
+- added links to footer for contact page and API docs page, as well added input and button for subscription - DONE

 UPDATING THE APP ON SERVER BY USING PULL
 - git pull https://github.com/CREPIC21/businessregistry.git